You've heard it all before.

 Rather than what you did

-So what starts as self-improvement
+So what started as self-improvement

-Becomes a source of guilt and frustration.
+Becomes a source of guilt and frustration

 You know what I'm talking about, right?

-I'd hear Tony Robbins talk the importance of gratitude
+I'd hear Tony Robbins talk about gratitude

-Or promise to implement Brendon Bruchard's tip on meditation
+Or promise to follow Brendon Bruchard's meditation

 But follow through was rare, and results even rarer